US regulator sues Musk for fraud, seeks to remove him from Tesla

 The Wall Street Journal reported on Thursday that the SEC filed the lawsuit after a proposed settlement with Musk fell apart.
 The SEC did not immediately respond to a request for comment late on Thursday.

-After sending the initial tweet, his chief financial officer asked Musk if he wanted a blog post or employee email drafted to explain his tweet, to which Musk responded, "Yeah, that would be great."
+After the initial tweet, Tesla's chief financial officer asked Musk "would it help" if executives drafted a blog post or employee email to explain his tweet.
+Musk responded, "Yeah, that would be great."

 Musk had not discussed the US$420 figure with any potential funding source before he broached the subject to Tesla's board in an Aug.
 2 email, the SEC said.